213 Area Code Scam

 Common 213 Scam Tactics

-"Hello" Text Scams: Texts from unknown 213 numbers starting with a generic greeting like "Hello" or "How are you doing?", often leading to phishing attempts or attempts to build rapport for future scams.
+"Hello" Text Scams: Received a 213 text message?
+These often start with a generic greeting like "Hello", "Are you busy?", or "How are you doing?".
+They are designed to trigger a response and lead to phishing attempts or rapport-building for elaborate scams.

 FaceTime/WhatsApp Video Call Scams: Scammers attempting to engage in video calls, often with a "weird phone takeover thing" that can compromise your device or personal information.